mthcht/awesome-lists/Lists/wineventlogs/EventIDs/Security-4662.md

 # 4662 - An operation was performed on an object

 ## Description for SOC team
-Event ID 4662 plays a crucial role in tracking access to critical objects within Active Directory, including high-value targets like the AdminSDHolder object and trust objects.
-It captures attempts to perform specific operations, such as Write Property or Control Access on these vital Active Directory objects.
+Event ID 4662 is crucial for tracking access to critical objects within Active Directory, including high-value targets like the AdminSDHolder object and trust objects.
+It captures attempts to perform specific operations, such as Write Property or Control Access, on these vital Active Directory objects.
+The Event ID is generated for any access attempts to a directory service object with an assigned Security Access Control List (SACL).

 This event becomes particularly significant when investigating operations that involve manipulation of security-sensitive attributes, such as unixUserPassword, ms-PKI-AccountCredential or when alterations are made to access control lists of domain objects.